Haivision/srt/docs/handshake.md

 Responder, he should receive the above `URQ_AGREEMENT` message, after which he switches to the *connected* state.
-In the case where the UDP packet with the agreement message gets lost, Bob will still enter the *connected* state once he receives anything else from Alice, or when the application requests him to send any data.
+In the case where the UDP packet with the agreement message gets lost, Bob will still enter the *connected* state once he receives anything else from Alice.
+If Bob is going to send, however, it has to continue sending the same `URQ_CONCLUSION` until it gets the confirmation from Alice.

 ### The parallel arrangement considerations